Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 Is teamLab Borderless worth it in Tokyo?

-If these conditions were not met I’d have a difficult time saying whether it was worth it or not.
-So these are my essential tips to help you ensure teamLab Borderless will be worth it for you, too!
+I’d say it may be worth it for you only on a few conditions.
+So these are my essential tips to help you decide if teamLab Borderless will be worth it for you!

 Tips for making a teamLab Borderless visit worth it for you

-Here’s what I recommend doing to make the visit worth it for you:
+With that said — If it’s your first time and you’re keen to see what it’s all about, here’s what I recommend doing to make the visit worth it for you.

 Book your teamLab Borderless tickets up to 8 weeks in advance

-To avoid disappointment, don’t wait to book your tickets.
-As soon as you know the dates of your Tokyo trip, lock in a date and time that suits you.
+To avoid missing out on your preferred date and time, don’t wait to book your tickets.
+Lock it in as soon as you know the dates of your Tokyo trip.

 TIP: Read my 5-6 day Tokyo itinerary to see how to incorporate teamLab into your visit!

 Even one month before, tickets are likely to sell out as they are limited.
-I booked mine 8 weeks almost to the day in advance and had no issues.
+Each visit, I booked mine 8 weeks almost to the day in advance and had no issues.

 To avoid some issues using foreign credit cards on the official teamLab website, you can book through Klook.
 I personally use them to book many tickets in Japan.

-The exhibition opens at 09:00.
-In saying that, I arrived at 45 minutes before opening and had only about 20 people in front of me.
+In saying that, in Odaiba I arrived at 45 minutes before opening.
 About 20 minutes before opening we were allowed through the doors, then in groups of about 20 people were able to proceed into the exhibition after watching a short introductory video.

 No large bags, umbrellas or backpacks are allowed